zulip/zulip/docs/production/export-and-import.md

 [backups]: ../production/maintain-secure-upgrade.html#backups

+## Preventing changes during the export

+For best results, you'll want to shut down access to the organization before exporting, so that nobody can send new messages (etc.)  while you're exporting data.
+There are two ways to do this:

+1. `supervisorctl stop all`, which stops the whole server.
+This is preferred if you're not hosting multiple organizations, because it has no side effects other than disabling the Zulip server for the duration.
+1. `manage.py deactivate_realm`, which deactivates the target
+organization, logging out all active login sessions and preventing all accounts in the from logging in or accessing the API.
+This is preferred for environments like Zulip Cloud where you might want to export a single organization without disrupting any other users, and the intent is to move hosting of the organization (and forcing users to re-login would be required as part of the hosting migrateion anyway).

+We include both options in the instructions below, commented out so that neither runs (using the `# ` at the start of the lines).
+If you'd like to use one of these options, remove the `# ` at the start of the lines for the appropriate option.

 ## Export your Zulip data

-For best results, you'll want to shut down access to the organization you are exporting with `manage.py deactivate_realm` before exporting, so that nobody can send new messages (etc.) while you're exporting data.
-We include that in the instructions below.

 Log in to a shell on your Zulip server as the `zulip` user.
 Run the following commands:

 ```
 cd /home/zulip/deployments/current
-./manage.py deactivate_realm -r ''  # Deactivates the organization
+# ./manage.py deactivate_realm -r ''  # Deactivates the organization
+# supervisorctl stop all # Stops the Zulip server
 ./manage.py export -r ''  # Exports the data
 ```